stomar/ruby-lang.org/README.md

 * fork this project and request your changes to be merged (pull request)
 * use the nice github live-edit-and-pull-request feature, so one is not forced to clone the repository.

-If you happen to contribute on a regular basis, you'd join the rubylang Github Organization, allowing for commiting, live edits and preview deploy.
+If you happen to contribute on a regular basis, you'd join the rubylang Github Organization, allowing for committing, live edits and preview deploy.

 ## Hacking on your local machine